 Best Cordless 12V Impact Driver

-This brushless impact driver delivers 1,200 in-lbf of torque and a maximum of 3,000 RPM.
-It also creates 3,900 IPM, so you can be sure it will tackle most tasks with ease.
-Makita also equips this tool with smart features like Assist Mode.
+This brushless Makita impact driver generates 1,200 inch-pounds of torque and a maximum of 3,000 RPM.
+It also delivers 3,900 IPM, so you can be sure it will tackle most driving tasks with ease.
+Makita has equipped this tool with user-friendly features such as its Assist Mode.

-It drives at low speeds until the screw starts to tighten, and stops cross threading and cam-out, where the driver slips out of the head of the screw.
-This impact driver is compact and lightweight, weighing just 2.1 pounds, with a 2Ah battery installed.
+This feature starts driving screws at low speed until they bite into the material to prevent cross-threading and the driver from slipping out of the screw.
+This impact driver is compact and lightweight at just 2.1 pounds with a 2Ah battery installed.

 What We Like